Nabil-Mabrouk/VirtualCorp/README.md

 - task specifier agent who recieves as input the detailed description of the business process
 - python programmer: who generates the code based on the instructions of the task specifier

-> ** Private note **
+> ** note **
-- input: Human business idea
+>- input: Human business idea
-- output: zip file with the business plan, the business process description and the code
+>- output: zip file with the business plan, the business process description and the code
-- contract: between two agents, each one should stick to his system prompt.
+>- contract: between two agents, each one should stick to his system prompt.
 Each message each checked before submission